MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/ns-winbase-file_rename_info.md

 ### -field FileName

-A NUL-terminated wide-character string containing the new name for the file.
-If the *RootDirectory* member is **NULL** and the file is being moved to a different directory, this member specifies the full pathname to be assigned to the file.
-Otherwise, it specifies only the file name or a relative pathname.
+A NUL-terminated wide-character string containing the new path to the file.
+The value can be one of the following:

+- An absolute path (drive, directory, and filename).
+- A path relative to the process's current directory.
+- The new name of an NTFS file stream, starting with `:`.

 ## -see-also